dali-lab/seabird/README.md

 1. Run `npm install` to get all the `node_modules` for the project

-Please refer to the [seabird-backend](https://github.com/dali-lab/seabird-backend) repo for futher information.
+2. Refer to the [seabird-backend](https://github.com/dali-lab/seabird-backend) repo for futher information.

 ## Style Guide